Apple iPod classic (Late 2008/7th Gen) 120 GB, 160 GB Specs

 ||Est. Current Retail:

-To purchase an iPod, free of sales tax, please visit site-sponsor PowerMax.
+To purchase an iPod classic, free of sales tax, please visit site-sponsor PowerMax.

 Photo Credit: Apple Computer.